Operator mixing in massless QCD-like theories and Poincare'-Dulac theorem: Plan of the paper

 \section{Plan of the paper}

-We believe, as already remarked in \cite{MB0}, that the geometric interpretation above and the employment of the Poincare'-Dulac theorem make the subject of operator mixing in the physics literature more transparent than in previous treatments \cite{Buras1,Buras2,Sonoda}.
-Hence, the aim of the present paper is to extend the approach and results in \cite{MB0} as follows.
 In section \ref{5}, just as a preamble, we work out by elementary methods three examples of operator mixing that, in the special case of two operators, are paradigmatic of the general case.
-In section \ref{4}, which contains our main arguments and results, we work out the most general case of operator mixing by means of the Poincare'-Dulac theorem, bringing the ideas in \cite{MB0} to their last consequences.
-Specifically, we discuss in detail the classification of operator mixing proposed in \cite{MB0} on the basis of the Poincare'-Dulac theorem, the corresponding canonical forms for $-\frac{\gamma(g)}{\beta(g)}$ and $Z(x,\mu)$, and the UV asymptotics of $Z(x,\mu)$.
-In section \ref{6}, we revisit our elementary computation in section \ref{5} in the light of the Poincare'-Dulac theorem, obviously finding perfect agreement.
+In section \ref{4}, which contains our main arguments and results, we analyze the four cases, (I), (II), (III) and (IV), in the classification above based on the Poincar\`e-Dulac theorem.
+Specifically, we work out the corresponding canonical forms for $-\frac{\gamma(g)}{\beta(g)}$ and $Z(x,\mu)$, and the UV asymptotics of $Z(x,\mu)$.
+Moreover, we argue that the cases (III) and (IV) -- where $\frac{\gamma_0}{\beta_0}$ is nondiagonalizable -- are ruled out by unitarity of the free conformal limit at $g=0$ in the gauge-invariant Hermitian sector of a massless QCD-like theory.
+In section \ref{6}, we revisit our elementary computation in section \ref{5} in the light of the Poincar\`e-Dulac theorem, obviously finding perfect agreement.

+In section \ref{7}, as an application of the general theory in the present paper, we provide physical realizations of the cases (I) and (II).
+Specifically, we demonstrate that the case (II) is actually realized for the mixing of four-quark operators in SU($N$) massless QCD with $N_f=N$ flavors of quarks for every $N \geq 4$.
+Besides, we show that unitarity is implemented at $g=0$ for the mixing of dimension $8$ operators in large-$N$ SU($N$) YM theory, despite the aforementioned mixing would be potentially nonunitary, since $\frac{\gamma_0}{\beta_0}$ is potentially nondiagonalizable in this case, due to the degeneration of some of its eigenvalues.
 In appendix \ref{A} we discuss asymptotic versus exact correlators.